 What is Android Go?

-Android Go will result in more affordable devices with Android software that has been tuned to those devices.
-This new software is meant for entry-level smartphones with between 512MB and 1GB of RAM.
+Android Go has resulted in more affordable devices with Android software that has been tuned to those devices.
+This software is meant for entry-level smartphones with between 512MB and 2GB of RAM.

 What does Android Go feature?

-Android Go focuses on three things: the first is optimising the latest release of Android, which will start with Android Oreo, to run smoothly on budget devices.
-The second is a rebuilt set of Google apps, such as Google Chrome and Gboard, all of which will use less memory, storage space and mobile data.
+Android Go focuses on three things: the first is optimising the latest releases of Android to run smoothly on budget devices.
+The second is a lighter set of Google apps, such as Google Chrome and Gboard, all of which will use less memory, storage space and mobile data.

-The third is a new version of the Google Play Store.
-It looks the same as the Play Store you can now find on Android Oreo, and it features the entire Android app catalogue, but it uniquely highlight apps that use less data, storage, or memory in a separate section at the top, called "Optimised for your device".
+The third is a light version of the Google Play Store.
+It looks the same as the Play Store you can now find on regular Android and it features the entire Android app catalogue, but it uniquely highlight apps that use less data, storage, or memory in a separate section at the top, called "Optimised for your device".

 Additionally, Android Go offers a Data Management and Savings settings feature that allows users to see exactly how much mobile data they have left based on their plan, as well as the option top up their data.
 Google's own apps are also redesigned for Android Go.
 For example, there's Google Go and YouTube Go.

 Google Go still helps users find the information they want, and YouTube Go helps people find videos.
 They're just optimised for limited connectivity.
 There's even Google Assistant for Android (Go edition), which lets people quickly send messages, make calls, and more.
 Some Google apps are also smarter in Androd Go.

 Chrome, for instance, has the data saver feature switched on by default.
 YouTube Go allows you to see a preview of the video you are about to watch or download, and it lets you select the streaming quality.

 How is Android Go different to regular Android?